 2. No Physical Address

 Scammers also pretend to be a branch of a reputable financial institution.
-To look more professional and legitimate, these scammers will even create websites and produce forged paperwork that is almost 100% identical to the lending company they’re copying.
+To look more professional and legitimate, these scammers will create websites and produce forged paperwork almost 100% identical to the lending company they’re copying.

 However, other scammers are getting smarter and will list their made-up addresses on vacant lots.
 To avoid getting outsmarted, verify a lending company with a local state agency responsible for overseeing any financial institutions’ operations.